veradec/Shinjitsu-Stories/A Simping Hedgehog.md

-</trig>This work is appropriate for readers of age, 18 years and above, due to explicit references to some sexual acts, and  strong language.
+<trig>This work is appropriate for readers of age, 18 years and above, due to explicit references to some sexual acts, and  strong language.
 Also, though, this is a dark comedy, there won't be any offence to any of  the races/religions/genders.
 All the dark comedy is done on the  characters, and highly specific to the characters, and there won't be any  generalisation.</trig>
 # Prologue
 ## 21st April, 2022, Sumant’s bedroom…